via-tools/underscore/README.md

 ## How It Works

 "tools.underscore" hosts fullsec scriptors and common useful functions used throughout other tools scripts.
-It is meant to be used in addition to #s.scripts.lib to help minify your code and focus on your idea.
+It is meant to help you reduce character count and stay focused on your idea.

 You can view \_.js to see every available method and their implementations.

 ## Feature Addition

 Got a fullsec scriptor or a handy function you use frequently? chats.tell { to:"tools", msg:"tools.lib request" }